CS-433/ml-project-2-roc-stars/README.md

 # ML Project 2
 In this machine learning project, we want to forecast the diagnostic group of patients from their intrusive memories characteristics.
-The two diagnostic groups are Post-Traumatic Stress Disorder (PTSD) and Cocaine Use Disorder (CUD) patients.
+The two diagnostic groups are Post-Traumatic Stress Disorder (PTSD) and Cocaine Use Disorder (CUD).
 In the raw dataset we have data of 1001 surveys and over 600 features.
 This is a classification problem.